Mechanical Analysis Engineer

 Flexibility

-Your health and well-being matters to us and that’s why we offer you the flexibility to do what’s important to you; whether that’s part time hours, job sharing, home working, or the ability to flex your start and finish times.
+Your health and well-being matter to us and that’s why we offer you the flexibility to do what’s important to you; whether that’s part time hours, job sharing, home working, or the ability to flex your start and finish times.
 Where possible, we support a working pattern that suits your lifestyle and helps you reach your ambitions.

 Benefits at Thales